 Looking to travel to Budapest on a budget?
-Here are five things you can do that won’t cost you a penny…
+Here are seven free things to do in Budapest that won’t cost you a dime…

 1) Climb Gellért Hill…

-Love a bit of Instagram posing?
-Then visit the magical Fisherman’s Bastion in the Castle District.
-Bear in mind I had no idea this was the photograph to get until a queue suddenly unveiled itself in front of us and I had to wait ten minutes to get anywhere near this window.
-The good thing was that I picked up some posing tips from the people in front of us.
-Make sure you leave plenty of time to wander around here, as it’s pretty hard not to be charmed by the views and fairytale castle architecture.
-Every photo you take will look like it’s come out of a Hans Christian Andersen book.
+Fisherman’s Bastion is also a great spot for a bit of Instagram posing… if that happens to be your thing.
+I had no idea the below photograph was ‘the’ photograph to get until a queue suddenly unveiled itself in front of us and I had to wait ten minutes to get anywhere near this window.
+The good thing was that I picked up some posing tips from the people in front of us, haha.

 Before we arrived in the city I’d been researching things to do in Budapest, as you do, and one of the things I remembered reading was the urban legend surrounding the Chain Bridge.
 The story goes like this: the sculptor of the stone lions at either side of the bridge, a man named János Marschalkówas, was convinced he’d achieved perfection with his design.
 However, he was then aghast when it was pointed out to him that the lion sculptures were missing a vital element: they didn’t have tongues.

 The story goes that he was so devastated he threw himself in the Danube in shame.
 It’s all just an urban myth, however, as the lions DO have tongues – it’s just you can only see them from above.
 So there you go.
 I was super excited to see the lions and you’ll also enjoy glittering views of both the Buda and the Pest if you cross the bridge in the evening, like we did.
 It’s definitely one of the top ten things to do in Budapest, make sure you do it!